 The NMR Facility is one of three research facilities located in the Department of Chemistry and Chemical Biology (in the College of Arts and Sciences) at the University of New Mexico.

 Our other facilities is:

 Please visit it as well.

-The 71st (NMR)**2 meeting will be on a Saturday, in May, 2019.
+The 72nd (NMR)**2 meeting will be on a Saturday, in May, 2019.
 Location and exact date to be determined.
 Please click on the link below for details.

 The NMR facility has two multinuclear liquids spectrometers: a Bruker Avance 500 and a Bruker Avance III 300, both standard bore systems.
 In addition, the facility has a Bruker Avance III 300 wide bore system intended primarily for solid state NMR, but also available for solution experiments.
 All systems are located in the basement of Clark Hall, room 071.